Close

 Applications are processed through:

-• Bosnian embassies and consulates worldwide
+• Bosnian embassies and consulates worldwide, where applications must be submitted in person

 • VFS Global centers in select countries